arcus/education_modules/regular_expressions_lookaheads/regular_expressions_lookaheads.md

 ![The regular expression shows three matches, each of which has two captured groups.](media/moveahead.png) <!-- style = "border: 1px solid rgb(var(--color-highlight)); " -->

-See if you can figure this out before advancing to the next page.
+See if you can figure out why only three pairs, not all five, were found to be matches before advancing to the next page.

 ### Moving Ahead